Who are we?

-We are currently funded by the Scottish Government to deliver workshops and our ‘Champions for Change’ accreditation scheme in schools.
+We are currently deliver workshops and our ‘Champions for Change’ accreditation scheme in schools.
 This scheme recognises and develops best practice and encourages regular contact between young people from different religious and cultural traditions.
 We recognise that change cannot be limited to the classrooms and involve teachers, parents and local communities in order to embed values of respect within school and wider society.

 We seek to use these sessions as opportunities to break down many of the mental barriers which have divided communities and families for too long.
 Our workshops begin by asking participants to define what sectarianism means to them in 21st century Scotland.
 Some of the most regular themes include football, religion, schooling, marches, history and cultural intolerance.
 We then explore these themes through interactive activities, group work and personal reflection.
 While there is often strong views and frank debate we stress the importance of participants asking as many questions of their own actions & beliefs as they do others.
 We believe that before anyone can truly possess respect for others they must first possess respect for themselves.